-Do not use this device in close proximity to sources of strong electromagnetic radiation (e.g. unshielded intentional RF sources), as these can interfere with the proper operation.
+Do not use this device in close proximity to sources of strong electromagnetic radiation (e.g. unshielded intentional RF sources) and/or magnetic fields, as these can interfere with the proper operation.

 WARNING: This equipment was designed and tested to CISPR 11 Class A. In a domestic environment it may cause radio interference, in which case you may need to take measures to mitigate the interference.